Deutsche Telekom IoT: acceptance, nuSIM and Cloud of Things

 7. Confusing Cloud of Things with a network obligation

 Section titled “7.
 Confusing Cloud of Things with a network obligation”Cloud of Things is an optional application platform.
-No T-IoT acceptance step requires its use.
+No DT IoT acceptance step requires its use.
 Conversely, signing for CoT does not waive network and SIM acceptance.

 Section titled “8.
-Ignoring T-IoT bulletins”Like all carrier programmes, T-IoT evolves: newly accepted bands, gradual 2G retirement per subsidiary, APN updates, nuSIM profile evolutions.
-A long-cycle project must plan a periodic review of the T-IoT back-office.
+Ignoring DT programme evolutions”Like all carrier programmes, DT IoT acceptance evolves: newly accepted bands, gradual 2G retirement per subsidiary, APN updates, nuSIM profile evolutions.
+A long-cycle project must plan a periodic review of the DT documentation and certified hardware catalogue.

 Project sequencing and timing